Brad James

-Brad James (born July 7, 1978) is an American actor.
+Brad James (born July 7, 1981) is an American actor.
 James is best known for his role as Todd in the sitcom Tyler Perry's For Better or Worse.

 Early years

 James was raised by his maternal grandparents.
 He spent four years as a U.S. Marine serving in combat units.
 Although known for being athletic and performing his own stunts in films, James is working with an ankle that never healed properly after he broke it in late 2000, while serving in the US Marine Corps.
-During his time of service, he studied the hand-to-hand combat, line-training and Brazilian ju-jitsu.
+During his time of service, he studied the Marine Corps Martial Arts Program, LINE training combat system, and Brazilian Jiu-Jitsu.

 Career

 James has appeared in many commercials for national brands including Walmart, AutoTrader.com and BlackBerry.
 In his first credited speaking role on-screen, he played the lead role of John Merser in Maverick Entertainment's Champion Road.
 In 2013, James won the Georgia's "Best Actor" award at the Georgia Entertainment Gala.
 In 2013, he was cast to portray the role of Adam in the movie Marry Me for Christmas.